Skip to content

 What Measurements Should I Include in the Drawing of My Die Cut Part?

-You’ve just submitted a drawing of your die cut part, and you’re feeling proud of yourself for a well-done job.
+You’ve just submitted a drawing of your die cut part design, and you’re feeling proud of yourself for a well-done job.
 Except, within a minute or so, your computer chimes with an email:

 Hi [your name],